zhaoyul/aposd-vs-clean-code/README.md

 	void doSomething() {doTheThing()} // over-decomposed.

 In general I like your narrow/deep, wide/shallow dichotomy.
-However, I don't think extracting small methods drives a class towards the wide/shallow end.
-This is because when I extract methods they are private.
-The root method I extract them from is public, and remains as the interface of the class.
-The narrow/deep nature of the  class is preserved.
+However, I don't think extracting small methods inevitably drives a module towards the wide/shallow end.
+This is because the methods I extract are private.
+The root method from which they were extracted remains public, and is part of the interface of the module.
+The narrow/deep nature of the module is preserved.

 **JOHN:**